 The DCC receives the Service Request, completes Critical Service Request processing and sends an ‘Set Payment Mode to Credit’ (ECS02) Command to the Electricity Smart Meter or a ‘Set Payment Mode to Credit’ (GCS02) Command to the Gas Smart Meter.

 The Smart Meter receives the Command, executes it by setting the mode to Credit and sends a Response to the DCC.

+For SMETS1 Devices, Section 18 of the S1SR sets out device specific behaviours that are applicable if a SMETS1 ESME or GSME displays behaviour alternative to SMETS2+ Devices.

 Update Prepay Configuration